Session Information

 During the assessment I will need to see your horse move at walk, trot, circles and backing up in hand.
 Please make sure someone is onsite to do this.

-I want this to be a relaxing time for your horse so when choosing you time please be aware that:
+I want this to be a relaxing time for your horse so when choosing your time please be aware that:

 -